 More broadly we are looking at the ways that governments and leaders are working to promote collaborative approaches at the local level.
 We are exploring how collaborative approaches can be pursued whilst maintaining accountability for tax payers’ money and delivering services that meet citizens' needs.
 Our report, Are we Rallying Together?, shares our early findings and case studies that have shown collaboration and innovation across the country.

 We have published an evidence report that looks at the state of play of UK social impact bonds (SIBs).
 Building the tools for public services to secure better outcomes: collaboration, prevention, innovation looks beyond the question of whether SIBs work or not and asks ‘is there any magic dust in SIBs?’

 We are involved in evaluating the Life Chances Fund projects.
 This is an £80 million fund designed to help people who face great challenges through SIB projects.
 We are evaluating the impact, process and value for money of the SIBs from this fund compared to other approaches - exploring ‘the SIB effect’.

-The GO Lab offer practical support and guidance to those designing, developing and implementing outcomes-based contracts and social impact bonds.
+The GO Lab offer practical support and guidance to those designing, developing and implementing innovative approaches to tackling complex social problems.
 We host regular webinars, workshops and events across the country which discuss key topics and facilitate networking with sector experts.
-These include the SIB Knowledge Clubs that foster peer learning.
+These include peer learning networks and executive education.

-We regularly update our publications library that shares the latest from across the sector, as well as the projects database which shares information about outcomes contracts that have been launched.
+We regularly update our publications library that shares the latest from across the sector, as well as the projects database which shares information about impact bonds that have been launched.
 We have a collection of case studies that offer in depth information about programmes.